tytydraco/yessleep/out/Did_anyone_else_go_to_the_night_doctor.md

 But two nights ago, I had a throbbing pain in my chest so strong that it caused me to drop the coffee pot all over the kitchen floor.
 My wife rushed me to the ER.
 After a harrowing round of evals, they said I would be ok, but that they had several questions.

-After conducting a full CT scan of my body, they called me back to do another round.
+Following a full CT scan of my body, they called me back to do another round.
 The technician apologized, saying that the machine had been acting up.

-Following the second attempt, they found something so rare that it was deemed medically impossible.
+On the second attempt, they found something so rare that it was deemed medically impossible.

 The amount of distortion and visual interference in the scan image suggested that I had over 100 implants placed at random intervals across my body.

 “Like a titanium knee or something?”
-I’d asked the technician jokingly, scratching at the IV site anxiously.
+I’d asked the technician jokingly, picking at the IV tape.
 "I don't have arthritis."

 “Like a titanium everything,” she responded.
 “Why didn’t you tell me you were a cyborg?"